 Know Your Child’s Code of Student Conduct

 Schools have a responsibility to make sure that all students, including those receiving special education, are familiar with the school’s code of student conduct.
-Parents also have a responsibility to understand their child’s school code of conduct and
+Parents also have a responsibility to understand their child’s school code of conduct and help their child understand the expectations and consequences involved with violating the code.
+Your child’s Individualized Education Program (IEP) team should determine any specialized help and instruction the child may need to understand the code and consistently demonstrate the appropriate classroom and school behaviors, including a functional behavioral assessment and a behavior intervention plan.

 Schools Can Make Case-by-Case Determinations